Hangzhou Quick Facts

 Fields of Study

-Chinese language, Chinese area studies, Introduction to Classical Chinese, Readings in Modern Literature, Chinese Film
+Chinese language, Chinese area studies, Classical Chinese, literature, and Film.

 CET Academic Programs